At one year mark, Fort Hamer Bridge construction on schedule for 2017 opening

 The closest alternative public ramps are Highland Shores in Ellenton and Braden River on State Road 64.
 The row house and floating dock at Fort Hamer remain accessible.

-Start of construction of the Fort Hamer Bridge, which will allow drivers to enjoy a straight shot between Parrish and Lakewood Ranch, set off a flurry of development activity in the Parrish and North River areas.
-A report prepared by John Osborne, Manatee County planning official, said that 23,095 new homes have either been approved or are pending county approvals.
+Start of construction of the Fort Hamer Bridge, which will connect Parrish and Lakewood Ranch, set off a flurry of development activity in the Parrish and North River areas.
+A report prepared by John Osborne, Manatee County planning official, said 23,095 new homes have either been approved or are pending county approvals.

 Comments